-Contrary to explicit federal regulations this drop in enrollment is not reflected in the state's budget projections on pages 47 and 48 of its application.
-Rather, these budget projections indicate that Medicaid enrollment will remain the same with or without the waiver, which directly conflicts with the state's estimated decrease in enrollment due to the work reporting requirement.
+Contrary to explicit federal regulations, this drop in enrollment is not reflected in the state's budget projections on pages 49 and 50 of its application.
+Rather, these budget projections indicate that Medicaid enrollment (i.e. eligible member months) will remain the same with or without the waiver, which directly conflicts with the state's estimated decrease in enrollment due to the work reporting requirement.
+The state notes that, "budget neutrality is calculated at a per-member level and there are no calculated savings that result from reduced enrollment."
+While per member per month (PMPM) costs may remain the same with or without the waiver, the reduced enrollment would result in fewer eligible member months and lower annual total expenditures with the waiver compared to without the waiver.